arafato/alicloud-core-concepts-book/manuscript/crossborder_integration.md

 When we say *global cross-border networks*, we are referring to a network that spans at least two international geographies, countries, or cloud regions, including Mainland China.
 Such a network can either be entirely cloud-based, or it can also encompass external networks from third-party vendors or on-premises networks.
 In the latter case we call it a hybrid (cross-border) network.
 Let's look at each of these network setups in more detail and conclude this section with an overview and use-case for Alibaba Cloud Global Accelerator which commplements the network service portfolio by enabling accelerated public endpoints world-wide via Alibaba Cloud's own private backbone network.

+## VPC-Peering with Cloud Enterprise Network
+Cloud Enterprise Network (CEN) allows you to peer up to 20 arbitrary Virtual Private Cloud (VPC) networks per region on Alibaba Cloud with each other.
+So theoretically you can peer up to 20 x *number of cloud regions* with one another per CEN instance.
+Routing rules can be defined on a fine-granular basis with so-called routing maps.

+The pricing model works on a subscription basis where you buy one or multiple bandwidth packages with a pre-defined full-duplex (send and receive at full bandwidth) bandwith anywhere between 2Mbps and 10Gbps.
+Depending on the geographies you would like to connect you need different bandwidth packages.
+For example, in order to peer a VPC in our Frankfurt region with a VPC in our Shanghai region, you need to buy a bandwidth package *Mainland China - Europe*.
+Any combination (except *Australia - Australia* since it only has one cloud region) of the following geographies are available and only differ in the price per Mbit.
+- Mainland China
+- Europe
+- North America
+- Asia Pacific
+- Australia

+Especially for connections to Mainland China we usually see latencies of no more than 150ms and almost zeor packet loss.

+CEN can also be used for intra-region (i.e. VPCs are all in the same cloud region) peering where no bandwidth package is needed and hence is for free as traffic is not charged separately.

+An interesting feature of CEN bandwidth packages are that they can be scaled up and down dynamically anytime to account for changing bandwidth requirements.
+This can also be automated based on time or different network metrics such as the average usage of bandwidth over a certain timespan.
+Please refer to the open-source CEN-Scaler at https://github.com/arafato/CEN-Scaler which enables to automatically scale Cloud Enterprise Network (CEN) bandwidth packages based on different metrics and timing events.
+It ships together with Alibaba Cloud Function code and Terraform templates that set up all neccessary configurations and services to get you going fast.

+Keep in mind, however, that downscaling a bandwidth packet during a subscription period is only supported in INTL Portal.
+It is not supported in Domestic Portal (only upscale).

 ## Hybrid Networks